-The proponent is proposing to construct and operate a 695-megawatt hydroelectric generation station at Gull Rapids on the lower Nelson River immediately upstream of Stephen's Lake.
+The proponent is proposing to construct and operate a 695-megawatt hydroelectric generation station at Gull Rapids on the lower Nelson River immediately upstream of Stephen's Lake (Reservoir).
 The site would be approximately 30 kilometres southwest of Gillam, Manitoba.
 The Project would include a powerhouse complex, a spillway, dams, dykes, a reservoir, and other related infrastructure.

-The Project includes all activities and physical works associated with the construction, operation, maintenance, decommissioning and reclamation of the proposed generating station as described in the proponent's project description dated July 6, 2011, and associated addendum dated August 31, 2011.
+The Project includes all activities and physical works associated with the construction, operation, maintenance, decommissioning and reclamation of the proposed generating station as described in the proponent's Keeyask Generation Project - Project Description (the project description) dated July 6, 2011, and associated addendum dated August 31, 2011, and the Environment Act Proposal and Keeyask Generation Project Scoping Document (the scoping document) dated December 9, 2011.